scylladb/scylladb/docs/reference/glossary.rst

       When a new node is added to a cluster, the bootstrap process ensures that the data in the cluster is automatically redistributed to the new node.
 A new node in this case is an empty node without system tables or data.
 See :ref:`bootstrap <temporary-fallback-to-stcs>`.

     Anti-entropy
       A state where data is in order and organized.
-Scylla has processes in place to make sure that data is antientropic where all replicas contain the most recent data and that data is consistent between replicas.
+ScyllaDB has processes in place to make sure that data is antientropic where all replicas contain the most recent data and that data is consistent between replicas.
 See :doc:`Scylla Anti-Entropy </architecture/anti-entropy/index>`.

     CAP Theorem
       The CAP Theorem is the notion that **C** (Consistency), **A** (Availability) and **P** (Partition Tolerance) of data are mutually dependent in a distributed system.
 Increasing any 2 of these factors will reduce the third.
 Scylla chooses availability and partition tolerance over consistency.
 See :doc:`Fault Tolerance </architecture/architecture-fault-tolerance>`.